Rating:

 Planning a Trip?
 Ask Your Question

-Tsavo West National Park boasts distinct features such as the Mzima Springs, a series of crystal-clear natural springs that gush out from the volcanic rocks, creating a haven for hippos, crocodiles, and a variety of fish.
-Tsavo West is known for its rich birdlife with over 600 species recorded.
-Another highlight is the Shetani Lava Flow, a vast expanse of solidified black lava that stretches for kilometres.
-Also known as the "Land of the Man-Eaters”, the park also holds historical significance as the land of the infamous man-eating lions of Tsavo, which terrorized railway workers in the late 19th century.
+Tsavo West features special attractions like Mzima Springs, where clear water flows from volcanic rocks, home to hippos, crocodiles, and fish.
+It's a paradise for bird lovers with over 600 species.
+Additionally, visitors can see the Shetani Lava Flow, a vast area of black lava stretching for kilometers.
+The park holds historical significance as the "Land of the Man-Eaters" due to the infamous man-eating lions that targeted railway workers in the late 19th century.

 Entry Fees: